Jumieka Langwij

 u kuk cook

-KANTINIUOM A JUMIEKA PIICH
+KANTINYUOM A JUMIEKA PIICH

-diraiv frahn hIngglish
+diraiv frah hIngglish

 Continuum of Jamaican speech derived from English